 Breast augmentation is generally an outpatient procedure that takes about one to two hours to complete and requires general anesthesia.
 Breast sensitivity and soreness are common, temporary side effects of the procedure, but Dr. Horvath prescribes medication to reduce postoperative discomfort.
 Normal, daily activities can usually be resumed about two to three weeks after breast augmentation.

 After breast augmentation, patients possess the sexy, curvy bust-line that they have always wanted.
 Dr. Horvath’s main concerns are protecting his patients’ health, boosting their self-confidence, and giving them the most natural-looking and beautiful breasts possible.
 For the overwhelming majority of our breast augmentation patients, their implants are the key to achieving the increased self-esteem that accompanies a fuller bustline.

 Some studies show that up to 60 percent of men are affected by gynecomastia, a condition in which excessive fat or glandular tissue builds up in the breasts.
 It can make men feel very self-conscious, but there is a remedy.
 Dr. Horvath can remove the excess fat and tissue to create a firmer, more masculine chest contour.
 Treatment may vary depending on the cause of gynecomastia.
 Dr. Horvath will generally use liposuction to remove the excess, although some patients may warrant a more invasive procedure.
 Dr. Horvath will go over all of your options to determine the best treatment for you.

-If you are considering breast surgery, contact Dr. Horvath in Abington to discuss breast implants and other augmentation choices.
-Our practice, serving Huntingdon Valley, Doylestown, Jenkintown, Willow Grove, and other nearby communities, offers superior care under the guidance of a true breast augmentation authority.
+If you are considering breast surgery, contact Dr. Horvath by calling 215-884-2880, to discuss breast implants and other augmentation choices.
+Our practice, serving Montgomery County and the Philadelphia area, offers superior care under the guidance of a true breast augmentation authority.